 - 1. Determine whether two algebraic expressions are equivalent by applying properties of operations or equality. - 2.
 Identify an algebraic expression, equation, or inequality that models a real-world situation. - 3.
-Determine and solve equations or inequalities (i.e., linear and quadratic), algebraically or graphically, in mathematical or real-world problems. - 4.
-Interpret key features of linear equations or graphs in real-world problems (e.g., explain slope and y-intercept, determine additional solutions). - 5.
-Identify relations that satisfy the definition of a function. - 6.
-Compare the slopes of two linear functions represented algebraically or graphically. - 7.
-Apply linear, quadratic, and exponential functions to model and analyze real-world relationships.
+Solve equations and inequalities (e.g., linear, quadratic) graphically or algebraically. - 4.
+Determine and solve equations or inequalities, graphically or algebraically, in real-world problems. - 5.
+Graph and interpret a linear equation in real-world problems (e.g., use data to plot points, explain slope and y-intercept, determine additional solutions). - 6.
+Identify relations that satisfy the definition of a function. - 7.
+Compare the slopes of two linear functions represented algebraically and graphically.